 President for a Day

-In May 2015 Muhammadu Buhari became the country’s first democratically elected president.
+In May 2015 Muhammadu Buhari became the country’s second democratically elected president.
 Self-described as a ‘converted democrat,’ the former major general’s support came as he sought to combat corruption and defeat the Islamic extremist group Boko Haram, whose presence has caused widespread terror in the North of Nigeria.
 Yet, after just over a year in office, the seventy-four year old has enacted a period of medical leave, leaving his Vice President, Oluyemi Osinbajo, in charge.
 This is a worrying time for many Nigerian’s who inevitably will be suffering from bouts of nostalgia: a similar situation happened in 2010 when President Umaru Musa Yar’Adua died, leaving Nigeria in somewhat of a political vacuum.

 Nigeria’s Economic Struggles